bhuvanaindukuri/aws-templates/cloud-practitioner/security.md

  - Stateful
  - Doesnt allow any traffic by default
  - Acts as a Firewaal
+ - Can sutorize IPs or other security groups

+ Note: 3389 - Port for RDP(Remote Desktop Protocol)

 Stateless | Stateful

 AWS Direct Connect